Jaysajja99/Jay/README.md

 ## Hello World 👋
-My name is Jay and I build data pipelines for a living!
+My name is Shree and I build data pipelines for a living!

 I am a data engineer with a master's degree in analytics and I worked on some cool Generative AI and data engineering projects!